 In other words, adequate salt consumption encourages horses to drink, while low sodium levels decrease thirst signals and quickly put horses at risk of becoming dehydrated.

-Tip: Horses need salt to trigger their thirst response.
-Always give your horse access to a natural salt lick or loose mineral salt and fresh water.
-Horses love the taste of natural licks and crushed minerals, and the salt will encourage them to drink regularly and stay hydrated and healthy.
-Watch the video above to see how Toni Harden uses Redmond Rock on a Rope to increase her horse's water intake and avoid problems like impaction year-round.
+Always give your horse access to a natural salt lick and/or loose salt and fresh water.
+Not only do horses love the taste of natural licks and crushed minerals, but the salt will encourage them to drink regularly.
+Salt is an indispensable component in maintaining healthy hydration.

-Ready to switch to a more natural salt that improves your horse's hydration and health?
-Try Redmond salt products in an affordable sample pack!
-It includes Crushed loose mineral salt, a Redmond Rock salt lick, plus other hydration products we think you'll like.
-Use the code "hydrate" at checkout to get 50% off and free shipping with your first sample pack purchase.
+Ready to switch to a natural mineral salt with 60+ essential minerals?
+Discover the benefits of Redmond products in an affordable sample pack!
+It includes Crushed loose salt, a Redmond Rock on a Rope salt lick, and other hydration supplements your horse will love.

 A Redmond Story: Why Shelby Switched Her Horse...